|Operational detail pages|

 |Inactive modes||G10, S26, S11, G11, M03, F11|

 This operator, who is believed to be a Polish intelligence agency, is one of the major actors in the field of numbers stations on shortwave.
-It currently runs many active schedules of E11, S11a, F11, P03, and F03.
+It currently runs many active schedules of E11, S11a, F03, and P03.

 In the early days, this operator ran a first (known) generation of numbers stations: G10 and S26.
 They both used the same voice format featuring musical call-ups.
 In the late 1970s, these stations ceased to transmit and were replaced by a new generation of stations, with an updated, similar but slightly different format, dropping the musical call-ups: voice stations in different languages E11, G11 and S11, and the morse station M03.
 In 1994, S11, which used voice samples in Polish, was replaced by a version using Russian instead, which eventually received the designator S11a.

-Between 2008 and 2010, a digital counterpart to the analog voice and Morse stations appeared: F11.
-It is not operated as a different, independent station.
-Instead, it sends 10-15 minutes before the analog transmissions, sending the same traffic.
-Not all analog schedules have had an F11 counterpart.
-It currently appears to operate as a legacy mode, having reduced its number of schedules from 17 at the end of 2014 to only 2 by the middle of 2018.
-Analog schedules that used it were either stripped of their F11 counterparts, or shut down completely.
+In the late 2000s, a digital counterpart to the analog voice and Morse stations appeared: F11.
+It wasn't operated as a different, independent station.
+Instead, it sent 10-15 minutes before the analog transmissions, sending the same traffic.
+Not all analog schedules had an F11 counterpart.
+After a long period of decline (going down from 17 active schedules in late 2014 to just 2 by mid 2018), it was last heard in December 2018.